isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 ### La Brasserie – The Fullerton Bay Hotel Singapore
 <img src="/images/La Brasserie.png" width="500 px"><br>
 #### Promotion: 1 dines FREE with every 3 paying adults for Le Brunch By The Bay
+(Note: This promotion is currently not available due to 2 pax dining restriction)

 #### Terms and Conditions:
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion